Hi! Üdv Magyarországon!

 Hungary’s third-largest city, Szeged is located in the south of the country on the banks of the river Tisza.
 It’s nicknamed the ‘city of sunshine’, due to its warm climate and high number of sunny days.
 Szeged is also known as a cultural hub, and especially for its Open Air Festival, showcasing outdoor theater performances throughout the summer.
 Szeged is a university town with a good nightlife, and it’s an ideal choice for foodies, offering great local and traditional food, including salami and fisherman's soup (halászlé).
 The education center of south Hungary, Szeged is home to the highest ranked university in the country – the University of Szeged.

 Safe and friendly living environment might be the important aspects while deciding which country you would like to spend your time for study.
+Thousands of students from all around the world apply for higher educational studies in Hungary each year.
 If you agree, Hungary is the right place for you.
 Furthermore, favorable cost-to-value ratio and affordable living costs is definitely a “go”.
 Don’t you forget to have fun while pursuing you Bachelor, Master or even PhD degree.
 Hungary is one of the 15 most popular tourist destinations in the world with a capital regarded as one of the most beautiful cities.

 Focus Scholarship: Bachelor, Master, One-tier master (both the bachelor and the master level of studies), Doctoral and non-degree programs (preparatory and specialisation courses)